eneim/kohii/README.md

 ![Maven Central](https://img.shields.io/maven-central/v/im.ene.kohii/kohii)
 [![](https://yourdonation.rocks/images/badge.svg)](https://github.com/sponsors/eneim)

-**Kohii** is a high level Video playback library, built from the experience creating [toro](https://github.com/eneim/toro) and contributing to [ExoPlayer](https://github.com/google/ExoPlayer). **Kohii** focuses on the Video playback on Android, giving developer powerful playback control, including
+**Kohii** is a powerful, easy to use and extensible Video playback library. **Kohii** provides powerful features out of the box, including

-1. Easy way to start a Video playback with confidence (hint: only one line),
+1. Easy to start: just one line to start a Video playback.
-2. Smooth playback experience on ~~list~~ any Views (RecyclerView, NestedScrollView, ViewPager2, etc).
+2. Automatic playback experience on RecyclerView, NestedScrollView, ViewPager2, etc.
-3. Smooth configuration change handling, including the transition from local playback to fullscreen playback and vice versa.
+3. Configuration change handling works out of the box, including the transition from local playback to fullscreen playback and vice versa.
+4. Feature-rich sample app that covers either simple or advance use cases.
+5. Extension-based structure, including default implemenations that support ExoPlayer, AndroidX Media2, YouTube Player SDK.

 ## Demo